jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step4.md

-The reason "kube-monkey" doesn't terminate anything is because it's entierly opt-in.
+The reason "kube-monkey" doesn't terminate anything is because it's entirely opt-in.
 In the deployment specs we need to add some tags to tell "kube-monkey" that it should kill pods here.

 We do this by adding labels to the deployment spec.
 There are only three required labels to get "kube-monkey" to kill pods. `kube-monkey/enabled: enabled`, `kube-monkey/identifier` which should be set to some unique identifier and finally `kube-monkey/mtbf: '<some number>'` which is "mean time between failure" in days, i.e. how often you expect a pod to fail.